 The chapel is available for rentals year-round and makes a beautiful home for small congregation services.
 Countless weddings and renewal of vows ceremonies have taken advantage of the intimate setting and come complete with an experienced wedding attendant for both your rehearsal and ceremony.

-The Century Memorial Hall, located in the Chapel lower level, is beautifully furnished with a main meeting room, catering prep kitchen, Bride's room and exterior entrances.
+The Century Memorial Hall, located in the Chapel lower level, is beautifully furnished with a main meeting room, catering prep kitchen, wedding suite, and exterior entrances.
 The large room lends itself easily to rehearsal dinners, showers, meetings and private parties.